Bryley/neoai.nvim/README.md

 ![Normal Mode GUI](./gifs/normal_mode.gif)

 In the Prompt Buffer, you can send text by pressing Enter while in insert mode.
 Additionally, you can insert a newline by using Control Enter.
+This mapping can be changed in the config.

 Also note that the plugin has a feature where the output from the model automatically gets saved to the `g` register and all code snippets get saved to